ththth-amazon/CDS-Partner-Technical-Enablement/Technical Guide.md

 	- **Out-of-band Incident Response Communications -** Have a known good communication channel when working on sensitive issues
 	- **Secure Collaboration -** Provide security while working remotely and meeting compliance retention requirements
 	- **Granular User Access controls -** Control who, what, and how your users interact within and outside your organization
+	- **Encrypted Comms at the Edge -** Deployable on AWS Snowball devices for local connectivity in the field.

 - ## Common Combined Use Cases by Industry
 	- **Telehealth**: